-Git credentials are the username and password you use for login to a repository on a dedicated server.
-Saving them allows you to avoid typing your username and password when they are required (mainly pull and push operations).
+Git credentials are the username and password you used to log into a repository on a server.
+Saving them allows you to avoid typing your username and password when required (mainly pull and push operations).

 Why saving git credentials?

-Some website does not support this functionality (overleaf git server for instance).
+Some website does not support this feature (overleaf git server for instance).
 Also, if you are like me, you use a multitude of git servers (and configuring each SSH keys become a pain).

 Save git credentials